 It is essential that Coral Cay scholars obtain full medical/dive insurance cover for at least the full duration of their allocated placement with Coral Cay.

-It is the responsibility of the scholar to ensure that they are adequately insured for unlimited diving, SCUBA diving to a maximum depth of 30 metres, personal liability and the levels of manual work routinely undertaken by Coral Cay scholars during the course of their scheme.
+Scholars that chose to organise their own insurance need to ensure that they are adequately insured for unlimited diving, SCUBA diving to a maximum depth of 30 metres, personal liability and the levels of manual work routinely undertaken by Coral Cay scholars during the course of their scheme.